MohamedKhedr700/core-model/README.md

 Now, let's create our model class `Post`.

-you can use this command to create the gate class.
+you can use this command to create the model class.

 ``` bash
 php artisan core:make-model Post